 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

-The staining itself is not a medical problem; it just does not look nice.
+The staining itself is not a medical problem; it just does not look nice, and if your cat's face is continually wet, it can lead to a skin infection in this area.

 Eventually, it may cause vision loss.
 For some breeds, epiphora is not harmful.